Josnht/Snake/README.md

 # Snake
-A classic snake game implemented with object oriented design patterns and Linked List It is built with .NET WPF(.NET 6.0)
+A classic snake game implemented with object oriented design patterns and Linked List.
+It is built with .NET WPF(.NET 6.0).